MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Data collection connects devices to sensors or subscribes them to telemetry from downstream systems, and pushes collected data to the cloud.
 IoT solution design should ensure reliable device management and reliable communications from the device to the cloud.

 - Devices that provide supervisory control not only collect data to send to the cloud, but also take actions based on that data.
-Actions send data back to the machines or environment so the device can take supervisory actions.
+Devices send data back to the machines or environment to take supervisory actions.
 The reliability of the application running on a supervisory control device is critical.

 #### Device design